-Author Sandy Hubbard is a Marketing Strategist for the Printing Industry.
-She consults with owners of print and media businesses of all sizes — building visibility and increasing sales using solid techniques and a proven methodology.
+Sandy Hubbard is an expert Marketing Strategist specializing in the Printing Industry.
+She consults with Print CEOs and owners of print, media, and platform businesses of all sizes — helping marketing teams build visibility and increase sales.

 * In case you’re not aware of Netflix, Inc., here’s how they describe themselves, via their SEC filing: Netflix, Inc. is the world’s leading internet entertainment service with over 139 million paid memberships in over 190 countries enjoying TV series, documentaries and feature films across a wide variety of genres and languages.